21.5.25

 Mousehole

 The pretty village of Mousehole was lovely in the sunshine.
-It can be really busy but today it was quiet and relaxed.
-We parked by the roadside on road in from Newlyn.
-A highlight was our chat with a chap living just above the town witha small garden overlooking the bay.
+It can get really busy in high season but today it was quiet and relaxed.
+We parked on the road in from Newlyn and walked in.
+A personal highlight was our chat with a chap living just above the town with a small garden overlooking the bay.
 He has a nice bird, a seagull called Limpy.
-Our new friend nursed the bird back to health after it broke its leg.
-Now Limpy flies back every day to see his pal.
+Our new pal nursed the bird back to health after it broke it's leg.
+Now Limpy flies back daily to see his pal.
+There could be an element of cupboard love of course.

 Mousehole Harbour